-Nuggets submitted by the NASA SMD science education community can be found here.
+Nuggets submitted by the NASA Science Activation community can be found here.
 Every week, SMD selects one nugget from the community to send to the White House.
 The most recent submission is posted below.
 Links to nuggets submitted over the past six months can be found in the first post in the feed below.

 To submit a nugget:

 1) Create your nugget using the template provided in the link below.

 2) Use the following template for naming your file: DATE SUBMITTED_PI LAST NAME_SMD DIVISION (Astro, Earth, Helio, Planetary, or CrossDivision)

 3) Email your completed nugget file and one high resolution image file used in the nugget to Maria Washington.